-- Overly Long Spanish Name: Bolívar's wife was María Teresa Rodríguez del Toro y Alayza.
+- Overly-Long Name: Bolívar's wife was María Teresa Rodríguez del Toro y Alayza.
 His mother was María de la Concepción Palacios y Blanco.
 These are not even their full names.

 - Put on a Bus: Bolívar's family are important in the first parts of the series, but disappear from focus once the war of independence starts.